Secular humanism: Positivism and the Church of Humanity

 Holyoake's secularism was strongly influenced by Auguste Comte, the founder of positivism and of modern sociology.
 Comte believed human history would progress in a "law of three stages" from a theological phase, to the "metaphysical", toward a fully rational "positivist" society.
 In later life, Comte had attempted to introduce a "religion of humanity" in light of growing anti-religious sentiment and social malaise in revolutionary France.
 This religion would necessarily fulfil the functional, cohesive role that supernatural religion once served.

 Although Comte's religious movement was unsuccessful in France, the positivist philosophy of science itself played a major role in the proliferation of secular organizations in the 19th century in England.
 Richard Congreve visited Paris shortly after the French Revolution of 1848 where he met Auguste Comte and was heavily influenced by his positivist system.
 He founded the London Positivist Society in 1867, which attracted Frederic Harrison, Edward Spencer Beesly, Vernon Lushington, and James Cotter Morison amongst others.

 In 1878, the Society established the Church of Humanity under Congreve's direction.
 There they introduced sacraments of the Religion of Humanity and published a co-operative translation of Comte's Positive Polity.
 When Congreve repudiated their Paris co-religionists in 1878, Beesly, Harrison, Bridges, and others formed their own positivist society, with Beesly as president, and opened a rival centre, Newton Hall, in a courtyard off Fleet Street.

 The New York City version of the church was established by English immigrant Henry Edger.
 The American version of the "Church of Humanity" was largely modeled on the English church.
-Like the English version it wasn't atheistic and had sermons and sacramental rites.
+Like the English version, it was not atheistic and had sermons and sacramental rites.
 At times the services included readings from conventional religious works like the Book of Isaiah.
 It was not as significant as the church in England, but did include several educated people.